Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Abstract

 \section{Abstract}

 Chimeric antigen receptor (CAR) T cell therapy has shown remarkable success in hematological malignancies, yet patient responses remain highly variable and the roles of CD4$^{+}$ and CD8$^{+}$ subsets are not fully understood.
 We present an extended mathematical framework of CAR-T cell dynamics that explicitly models CD4$^{+}$ helper and CD8$^{+}$ cytotoxic lineages and their interactions with tumor antigen burden.
-Building on the Kirouac et al. (2023) model of antigen-regulated memory--effector--exhaustion transitions, our system of differential equations incorporates cytokine-mediated modulation of CD8$^{+}$ proliferation, cytotoxicity, and memory regeneration by CD4$^{+}$ T cells.
-Sensitivity analyses identify effector proliferation burst size, antigen turnover, and CD8$^{+}$ expansion rates as dominant determinants of treatment outcome.
-Virtual patient simulations reproduce clinical findings that a 1:1 CD4:CD8 ratio enhances CAR-T expansion and tumor clearance relative to CD8-only products.
-Finally, we integrate a feed-forward neural network trained on noisy virtual patient data to improve predictive robustness, and apply SHAP analysis to interpret the network’s predictions and compare them with mechanistic sensitivity analyses.
-This work highlights the synergistic roles of CD4$^{+}$ and CD8$^{+}$ CAR-T cells and provides a quantitative foundation for optimizing treatments and patient stratification.
+Building on the Kirouac et al.\ (2023) model of antigen-regulated memory--effector--exhaustion transitions, our system of differential equations incorporates CD4$^{+}$-mediated modulation of CD8$^{+}$ proliferation, cytotoxicity, and memory regeneration through biologically grounded, saturating interactions.
+Sensitivity analyses identify effector proliferation, antigen turnover, and CD8$^{+}$ expansion rates as dominant drivers of treatment outcome.
+Virtual patient simulations recover reported qualitative trends in CAR-T composition, including enhanced expansion and tumor clearance for defined CD4:CD8 products relative to CD8-only formulations, while also revealing inter-patient variability and time-dependent effects.
+To assess the practical limits of patient-level prediction under parameter uncertainty, we introduce controlled noise into key parameters and show that direct mechanistic classification rapidly degrades.
+We then demonstrate that a simple feed-forward neural network can partially recover predictive signal from noisy inputs, outperforming a naïve baseline while remaining consistent with mechanistic sensitivities.
+This work positions the extended model as a hypothesis generator, and illustrates how data-driven methods can complement mechanistic modeling when parameter uncertainty constrains predictive confidence.